 Ocoa Moore had studied Unity since 1912 and had established Unity study centers throughout the United States.
-In 1927, after teaching for six years in Florida’s Lakeland Unity Center, she moved to Tampa’s Hyde Park and resided near her sister Laura Hyer on South Rome Ave.
+In 1927, after teaching for six years in Florida’s Lakeland Unity Center, she moved to Tampa’s Hyde Park and resided near her close friend (some say sister) Laura Hyer on S. Rome Ave.

-The First Unity Society met in a donated office space inside the Lafayette Street Arcade building, on what is now Kennedy Blvd in downtown Tampa..
-It was during these classes that Ruby would meet her future husband, a concert musician named Karl Wagner.
+The First Unity Society met in a donated space inside the Lafayette Street Arcade building, on what is now Kennedy Blvd.
+It was during these classes that she met her future husband, a concert musician, Karl Wagner.
 When they married, she took his last name becoming Ruby Wagner.
 They would later joke about how she had married her “student!”

 The Unity Movement

-Although Unity had been able to incorporate as a not-for-profit due to the religious and educational aspects of its mission, Charles Fillmore did not conceive of Unity as a religious institution.
-He viewed Unity as a spiritual and educational institution separate from the New Though religious organizations.
+Although Unity was able to incorporate as a not-for-profit due to the religious and educational aspects of its mission, Charles Fillmore did not conceive of Unity as a religious organization.
+He viewed Unity as a spiritual and educational institution separate from New Thought religion.

-In spite of the views of its founder, the Unity movement eventually evolved into the more formalized (and perhaps more familiar) establishment of churches and the Unity School was created to meet the demand for Unity ministers.
+In spite of the views of its founder, the Unity movement eventually evolved into the more formalized and familiar establishment of churches and the Unity School was created to meet the demand for Unity ministers.

 A Growing Group in Tampa

-In 1936, the First Unity Society moved to the ballroom of the prominent DeSoto Hotel on Marion Street in downtown Tampa.
+By 1936, the First Unity Society had moved to the ballroom of the prominent DeSoto Hotel on Marion Street in downtown Tampa.
 Listed in the 1937 Unity Directory, the study group included Ocoa Moore, Laura Hyer and Louise Ramey as ministers, and Ruby Wagner as a licensed Unity teacher.

 Rev. Ruby Wagner

 When Ocoa More moved to New York to be with her daughter, Ruby assumed leadership of the First Unity Society.
-Ruby was a strong leader and a powerful, inspired speaker, emphasizing healing and prosperity in her ministry.
-Hundreds of people would come to hear her preach on Wednesday afternoons when special services and lectures were held to raise money for the building fund for the new “temple” she envisioned.
+She proved to be a strong leader and a powerful, inspired speaker, emphasizing healing and prosperity in her ministry.
+Hundreds of people would come to hear her preach on Wednesday afternoons when special services and lectures were held to raise money to build the new “temple” she envisioned.
 She was also known as a spiritual healer.